swyddfa/esbonio/README.md

 [Sphinx]: https://www.sphinx-doc.org/en/master/
 [Language Server]: https://langserver.org/

-Esbonio aims to make it easier to work with [reStructuredText] tools such as [Sphinx] by providing a [Language Server] to enhance your editing experience.
+Esbonio aims to make it easier to work with [Sphinx] by providing a [Language Server] to enhance your editing experience.
 The Esbonio project is made up from a number of sub-projects